 A recommended route is to start from the higher entrance and gently descend towards the bottom exit while exploring the marvelous ruins.

-As mentioned, there are so many highlights, but the Library of Celsus takes the top spot and deserves to be the ubiquitous poster child of souvenir magnets and postcards.
+As mentioned, there are so many highlights, but the Library of Celsus takes the top spot and deserves to be the ubiquitous poster child for souvenir magnets and postcards.

 Take your time investigating the extraordinarily well-preserved exterior and consider how fortunate you are to stand before one of the most enthralling ancient structures left intact in the world.